TcMenu/documentation/content/legal/privacy.md

 ## Who we are

-In this privacy policy references to 'we', 'us' and 'our' are to "TcMenu organisation.
+In this privacy policy references to 'we', 'us' and 'our' are to TcMenu organisation.

 ## Forward